 A Group cue is a type of cue which contains other cues.
 The cues within the Group, called "child" cues, can be any type of cue including other Group cues, and will behave in one of several ways depending on the mode of the "parent" Group.

 The default keyboard shortcut to create a group is ⌘0.
 If you create a Group cue while one or more other cues are selected, those cues will be placed inside the newly created Group.
 Once a group is created, it can be collapsed or expanded for visual simplicity using the gray disclosure arrow in the upper-left corner.
-Group cues behave exactly the same when whether they are collapsed or expanded.
+Group cues behave exactly the same way whether they are collapsed or expanded.

 A Group in this mode has a blue outline with rounded corners.